Explore flower symbolism meanings and learn how to create dark, meaningful bouquets with hidden messages through color, mood and design.

 Also known as the daffodil, narcissus traditionally symbolizes rebirth and renewal.
 Wicked Narcissus, represents self recognition.
 Stepping into your own light after living in shadow.
 It is the flower of personal growth, career changes, therapy breakthroughs, and self love that does not apologize.
 It marks the moment someone says, “I know who I am now.”

-Inspired by myth, Medousa is transformation embodied.
+Inspired by myth, Medusa is transformation embodied.
 Where others saw a monster, mythology reveals a woman turned powerful through pain.
 This flower symbolizes protection, fierce presence, and unapologetic identity.
 It is for someone who has survived being misunderstood and turned that experience into strength.
-In a bouquet, Medousa does not soften itself.
+In a bouquet, Medusa does not soften itself.
 It stands.

 The Gothic Alien and Alien Fantasy Botanicals